 Consultant General Surgeon and Clinical Director of Surgery, Division of Surgery and Oral Health at Canberra Health Services, Senior leadership in General Surgical Training in the ACT and Adjunct Senior Lecturer at the ANU Medical School.

-Registered Nurse and Nurse Practitioner at Clare Holland House and Calvary Public Hospital, specialising in palliative care and a recipient of a Medal of the Order of Australia for her contribution to nursing.
+Registered Nurse and Nurse Practitioner and lecturer at the University of Canberra specialising in palliative care, and a recipient of a Medal of the Order of Australia for her contribution to nursing.

 Consumer representative with experience in health research and policy, and an Executive member of the ACT Health Care Consumers’ Association.